 This graphic demonstrates shade modeling on a home and where the solar panels would best be placed.
 The brighter the color, the more sunlight that side of the roof is getting.

 Does your roof have enough space for solar panels?

 The next feature that will determine whether your roof is good for solar panels is its size and how many roof surfaces you have.
-In general, you will need room for about eight panels, which is Namasté Solar’s minimum system size.
+In general, you will need room for at least eight panels, which is Namasté Solar’s minimum system size.
 Systems installed on a single, large roof surface are easier and cheaper to install, but it’s OK if your system is broken into separate sub-arrays on multiple roof surfaces.

 What is the angle of your roof?

 The pitch of your roof affects the amount of solar production and how the panels will be mounted to your roof.
 Pitch refers to the angle of your roof, and we can work with roofs from zero degrees (flat roof) to 45 degrees.
 Any steeper than 45 degrees is too steep for us to safely work on and it will cut down greatly on the amount of solar production possible.
 Many companies will disqualify homes with flat roofs due to the added work involved, but Namasté Solar will go the extra mile to coordinate with roofers to get you solar panels that will fit with your specific roofing needs.

 The age of your roof is also important.
 Will you need to replace your roof within 1-3 years?
 If so, we will likely recommend waiting to install your new roof before installing solar panels.
 Your roof does not need to be brand new to go solar.
 It needs to be in good condition with no leaks or visible damage.
 Your roof will likely need to be replaced before the end of your solar system's lifespan, but the great news is that the cost to de-install and re-install a solar system is very affordable.